8 Aug 2022

 Employee compensation cases

-Sexual discrimination, disability, race and family status discrimination cases
+Sexual discrimination, disability, race, and family status discrimination cases

 Fraud and Misrepresentation

 Your lawyer may act as a negotiator between the parties involved.
 It may not always be necessary to go to a court or tribunal to resolve a civil litigation dispute.
 In fact, it is almost always more desirable to settle the dispute outside of the courts or tribunal as the litigation process can be very lengthy and costly.
 Your company may incur more losses due to the pending trial and judgement.
-Many business plans may have to be on hold, and it is a major impediment for many plans for the business.
+Many business plans may have to be on hold, and it is a major impediment to many plans the business.

 Click here to here to access our guide to arbitration.

 The first step is straightforward.
 All litigation must begin with the complainant filing a complaint and delivering the document to the respondent.
 Typically, the document will contain a deadline for the beginning of the litigation process.
 Click here to look at sample templates for the letter of claim.

 Usually, parties follow the timeframe stated in the letter of claim to negotiate.
 As mentioned, it is more desirable to settle disputes outside, as it saves a lot of time and money.

 Each jurisdiction has its own rules on the formalities of filing a claim.
 If you are looking to file a civil claim, you should contact your lawyer to ensure that you comply with all the relevant rules.
 Usually, a letter will be sent by post to the registered address of a company or the person's residential address.
 Subsequently, the complainant can file a claim with their local registry.
 The process becomes more complicated if the defendant is not located in the same area as the complainant.
 As a rule of thumb, you sue wherever the defendant is located.
 Hence, you may wish to contact different local courts depending on the parties involved in the litigation process.